 An image provided by the U.S. Geological Survey’s 1975 National Water-Quality Assessment (NAWQA), found here, demonstrates the strong regional variation in water hardness that can be found throughout the United States.
 A brief glance at the image shows that water tends to be harder in the central and southwestern United States while being predominantly softer along the east coast of the United States and the northwestern United States.

-It should be noted that this image simply shows regional trends, but does not account for actual water hardness you might have at the tap.
+It should be noted that this image simply shows regional trends, but does not account for the actual water hardness you might have at the tap.
 In order for that to be accurately determined, you would have to test the hardness of your water.
 Still, the image is useful for reinforcing the fact that a key factor between hard vs. soft water is the mineral content in the soil that our groundwater passes through.

 You may be scratching your head at this point, wondering what the big deal is.
 Well, even if water hardness isn’t as detrimental as some might have you believe, there are some very real negative impacts associated with hard water.

-Understanding the real-world impact of water hardness goes a long way towards answering the question, “what is the difference between hard and soft water?”
+Understanding the real-world impact of water hardness goes a long way toward answering the question, “what is the difference between hard and soft water?”
 It can also help you better understand what is a water softener and the impact it could have.
 Some of the effects of hard water you may already be familiar with, while others you may not ever experience.

 Mineral buildup is probably the biggest drawback of hard water.
-As the term suggests, the mineral buildup is the accumulation of minerals carried in the water on surfaces the water moves through or touches.
+As the term suggests, mineral buildup is the accumulation of minerals carried in the water on surfaces the water moves through or touches.
 Common areas where you will see limescale buildup are in pipes, on equipment, chrome, tile, fiberglass, and glass.
 If you live in an area with hard water, you’ve probably seen the buildup of minerals on your sink faucets and other plumbing fixtures.
 If the fixture is older, these mineral deposits will be readily apparent.
 This limescale buildup can also affect water flow in households as well.

 The color of the buildup you experience from your tap water will change depending on the concentration of minerals in your water supply.
 Limescale, the term used for the buildup of calcium carbonate and magnesium, appears off-white or chalky.
 A buildup of manganese may look brown or black.
 Water that contains high concentrations of iron will produce stains that look reddish.
 These hard water minerals can cause damage in some cases.